isaacrlevin/GitHubStatTracker-Function/README.md

 This will direct you to the Template creation screen in Azure, enter in the required info, as well as the GitHub Token you obtained earlier.

-Once the template deployment is created, the infrastructure is deployed, as well as the code from this repo, so you are good to go!
+Once the template deployment is created, the infrastructure is deployed.
+Next step would be cloning the code and publishing to Azure from Visual Studio or Visual Studio Code.
+After that, you are good to go!

 ## Configure your Repos